brevzin/cpp_proposals/1185-7_spaceship/spaceship-is-compare.md

 2. The implementation of `std::compare_3way()`.

 That seems a waste of a perfectly good token that we have specially reserved for this occasion. `<=>` just seems like a much better spelling than `compare_3way`, especially given its ability to be used as an infix operator.

+## Reminiscences of `invoke()`

+We already have one example where we have a language feature that doesn't quite do everything we need it to do, so we have a library feature that fills in the gaps and thus needs to be used unconditionally: function calls and `std::invoke()`.
+In generic code today, anything constrained with `std::result_of` (before C++17), `std::invoke_result` or `std::is_invokable` (C++17 or later), or `Invocable` or `RegularInvocable` (C++20 after [P0898](https://wg21.link/p0898r3) needs to use `std::invoke()` to instead of normal function call syntax.
+Otherwise, types that meet the constraint but aren't usable with normal function call syntax (i.e. pointers to member functions and pointers to member data) will trigger hard errors.

+I continue to view this as an unfortunate split, but we get away with this as a language because pointers to members are fairly rare compared to functions and functions objects, so the usual function call syntax just works the vast majority of the time.
+Additionally, function call syntax in used in user code all the time.

+By contrast with `<=>`, the common case is types _not_ supporting `<=>` and `<=>` won't be commonly used in user code.
+So it is both true that the gaps that `compare_3way()` is filling are much more significant than the equivalent gaps that `invoke()` is filling as well as `<=>` being less useful in user code than normal function call syntax.

 # Proposal